-We need to educate and inspire young people on the vast opportunities there is available when you ‘make things’, the technology you can get to grips with and the positive difference you can make in society.
-Just recently, one of our apprentices has been leading production on parts for vital ventilator equipment for example.
+We need to educate and inspire young people on, the vast opportunities there is available when you ‘make things’, the technology you can get to grips with, and the positive difference you can make in society.
+For example, just recently, one of our apprentices has been leading production on parts for vital ventilator equipment.

 With this in mind, we have used support from the European Social Fund (ESF) to develop a number of initiatives to help prospective students to gain an insight into the 40 different apprenticeship routes that we offer across our Bridgnorth and Shrewsbury technical academies.

-Despite the dramatic economic impact of Covid-19, there’s still lots of career opportunities for young people out there and we’re going to help you find them through a series of Career Launchpad webinars (starting from June 17th).
+Despite the dramatic economic impact of Covid-19, there’s still lots of career opportunities for young people out there, and we’re going to help you find them through a series of Career Launchpad webinars.

-We want to cut through the media hysteria and all the white noise, to give you and your parents/guardians all the information you’ll need to make informed decisions on the next stage of the learning journey and how apprenticeships can deliver an £100,000 opportunity.
+We want to cut through the media hysteria, and all the white noise, to give you and your parents/guardians all the information you’ll need to make informed decisions on the next stage of the learning journey, and how apprenticeships can deliver a £100,000 opportunity.

-MCMT experts will talk you through the Apprenticeship journey, how you can progress to secure a degree and the world class employers you could potentially be working for…big names like Bridgnorth Aluminium, Doncasters and Grainger & Worrall, not to mention exciting SMEs, such as Billcarr, Ironbridge Gorge Museum and SDE Technology.
+MCMT experts will talk you through, the Apprenticeship journey, how you can progress to secure a degree, and the world class employers you could potentially be working for such as big names like, Bridgnorth Aluminium, Doncasters and Grainger & Worrall.
+You could also be potentially working for exciting SMEs, such as Billcarr, Ironbridge Gorge Museum and SDE Technology.